koma75/crowdutil/README.md

 * wait
     * wait for commands to finish

-for any (optional) parameters, it should be left blank, but not skipped.
+Any (optional) parameters should be left blank, but not skipped (except optional parameters at the very end).
+All excess parameters are ignored.

 Invalid:

 ~~~
-create-user,john,doe,joed,joed@example.com
+create-user,john,doe,joed@example.com,joed
 ~~~

 Valid:

 ~~~
-create-user,,john,doe,,joed,joed@example.com,
+create-user,,john,doe,,joed@example.com,joed
+           ^         ^                      ^
+           these cannot be skipped.       trailing options can be skipped
+empty-group,,groupname,foo,bar,baz,,,
+           ^          ^ these are all ignored
+           cannot be skipped
 ~~~

 ### test-connect